Dan Buckley is an US-based trader, consultant, and part-time writer with a background in macroeconomics and mathematical finance.

-For a brief refresher, which has been covered in other articles in more depth, there are three broad categories of monetary policy.
+For a brief refresher, there are three broad categories of monetary policy (which has been covered in other articles in more depth).

 ii) Adjustment of long-term interest rates.
 Long-term interest rates are embedded in longer-duration securities like bonds.
-To lower long-term interest rates central banks will “print” money (i.e., electronic money creation) and buy bonds.
+To lower long-term interest rates central banks will “print” money (i.e., which is just electronic money creation) and buy bonds.
 This is often called quantitative easing (QE) or sometimes, simply, asset buying.

 They’ll start with government bonds, and if necessary go down the quality ladder to corporate bonds and even stocks or equity-like securities.